xptrdev/wp-config-file-editor/readme.txt

 = What this Plugin is used for? =

 Use this Plugin to modify Wordpress constants values.
-Those are reached only via FTP
+Those are reached only via FTP.
+It also allow controlling Wordpress behavior by changing System Parameters

 = Is updating wp-config file might break down my site? =